NickTaporuk/2021ai_test/README.md

 # SCALC

 ## Summary
-    Package was developed as the test task for 2021ai comapny
+    Package was developed as the test task for 2021ai comapany
 ### Package directories structure
-    ├── cmd         - all scripts of running cli
+    ├── cmd         - all scripts to run solution
+    ├── dist        - all builded binaries files
     ├── operators   - initialize new operator and add logic of operation for this operator ├── parser      - represents a syntax parser.
     ├── scanner     - represents a lexical scanner.